pH14/fdb-zk/README.md

 `fdb-zk` is a FoundationDB layer that mimics the behavior of Zookeeper.
 It is installed as a local service to an application, and replaces connections to and the operation of a ZooKeeper cluster.

+While the core CRUD operations are implemented, `fdb-zk` is not remotely ready for production use.
+Outside of a general need for rigorous testing, it does not yet support the [crucial](https://github.com/pH14/fdb-zk/issues/3) [features](https://github.com/pH14/fdb-zk/issues/4) that make Zookeeper special.

 #### Architecture

 Similar to the [FoundationDB Document Layer](https://foundationdb.github.io/fdb-document-layer/), `fdb-zk` is hosted locally and translates requests for the target service into FoundationDB transactions.